© Brave Lux

 Susana moved with her wife in 2018 to St. Petersburg, Florida, an exceptionally film-supportive city.
 Joining a writer/actor group made Susana part of a network of talented people who have contributed directly to the launch of her award-winning short film Longer in 2019.

-Susana is also currently at work on several short and feature-length screenplays, in addition to creations in other forms of visual art.
+Susana is also currently at work on several short and feature-length screenplays and a novel, in addition to creations in other forms of visual art.
 Her other passions include aloha shirts, fat novels, political organizing, and outdoor music festivals.